hectorhuertas/.dotfiles/README.md

   * Shorcut/aliases to better navigate envs in terraform/kube-manifests
   * Kubectl shortcuts for context and namespaces
   * fzf open nvim in a new pane/window (this done well can obsolete nvim file navigation)
-  * Shorcut for super-noticiable cursor blink for 1 second
 * vim-go is broken in 1.11.
 Dein seems hard to use, vim-plug could be easier and it's more used and supported by plugins
 * UI improvements
   * Change fonts in terminal and nvim